 4.9.
 Fundamental Errors in Published Works

 5.2.
-The publisher should extend support the Journal’s editors when handling ethical complaints concerning a published paper and facilitate communication with other journals and/or publishers if it can help the editors perform their duties.
+The Publisher should extend support to editors of the Journal when handling ethical complaints concerning a published paper and facilitate communication with other journals and/or publishers if it can help the editors perform their duties.

 6. Adoptions and plagiarism

-The editorial board considering an article may check the manuscript through the system Anti-plagiarism.
-In case of multiple adoptions the Editorial Board will act in accordance with the rules COPE.
+The Editorial Board considering an article may run the manuscript on one of the plagiarism search engines.
+In case of detection of numerous incorrect adoptions, the Editorial Board will act in accordance with the COPE rules.